bmfrosty/shrinkcbz/README.md

 # How to use
 * install Imagemagick
-* Put the two shell scripts (shrinkcbz and randomstring) into your path
+* Put the shrinkcbz script into your path

 # Examples